 This is a guide to setting up the PredictionIO model training machine for templates like the Universal Recommender, which only use Spark for

-pio train) can be run on a temporary machine that is created, trained on, then destroyed along with a temporary Spark cluster.
+pio train machine) can be run on a temporary machine that is created, trained on, then stopped along with a temporary Spark cluster.
 This will have no effect on the other parts of the systems that ingest data and return query results.

-pio train to create a model, which is stored on some shared service (Elasticsearch in the case of the UR).
+pio train to create a model, which is stored in Elasticsearch.

-Read and follow the Small HA Cluster instructions but note that we need instalation jars only for getting configuration information, scripts, or client launcher code (in the case of Spark).
-Do not start any service on this machine except the EventServer and PredictionServer!
+Read and follow the Small HA Cluster instructions but note that we need installation jars only for getting configuration information, scripts, or client launcher code (in the case of Spark).
+Do not start any service on this machine!
 This is very important.
 All services are expected to be already running on other machines.

-/usr/local/pio/conf/pio-env.sh replace the contents with the following, making sure to update all server IP addresses to match the masters of the already running remote clusters of Elasticsearch, HDFS, HBase, and Spark:
+/usr/local/pio/conf/pio-env.sh replace the contents with the following, making sure to update all server IP addresses to match those already running Elasticsearch, HDFS, HBase, and Spark:

 See the template setup instructions.
 The Universal Recommender can be installed with its quickstart.